 How To Keep Apples From Turning Brown

-Here are a few options to keep your fresh cut fruits from quickly turning brown and looking disgusting:
+Here are a few options to keep your fresh cut apples and other fruits from quickly turning brown and looking disgusting:

 1) Squeeze a Lemon – squeeze some fresh citrus juice on the fresh cut fruit.
 A squeeze of lemon or lime will retard the browning process but also adds a slight tinge of sour flavor.